Skip to content

 5. ✅ Publishes to npm

-6. ✅ Creates GitHub/GitLab release
+6. ✅ Creates GitHub or GitLab release

 Options